-The Board therefore directs that, beginning July 1, 2010, Halton Hills shall record in deferral account 1592 (PILs and Tax Variances, Sub-account HST / OVAT Input Tax Credits (ITCs)), the incremental ITC it receives on distribution revenue requirement items that were previously subject to PST and become subject to HST.
-Tracking of these amounts will continue in the deferral account until the effective date of Halton Hills' next cost of service rate order.
-50% of the confirmed balances in the account shall be returnable to the ratepayers.
+The Board therefore directs that, beginning July 1, 2010, Norfolk shall record in deferral account 1592 (PILs and Tax Variances, Sub-account HST / OVAT Input Tax Credits (ITCs)), the incremental ITC it receives on distribution revenue requirement items that were previously subject to PST and become subject to HST.
+Tracking of these amounts will continue in the deferral account until the effective date of Norfolk's next cost of service rate order.
+Fifty percent (50%) of the confirmed balances in the account shall be returnable to the ratepayers.